tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.9 =
+* Fixed the erorr "call to undefined function get_blog_list()" when trying to access the network admin on a non-Multisite site.

+= 1.6.8 =
+* Fixed a conflict with WP-PageNavi, again.
+The fix included in the previous version was not fully effective.

 = 1.6.7 =
 * Fixed a conflict with WP-PageNavi that could cause a fatal error.